Ircama/ELM327-emulator/README.md

 - Optional preliminary configuration with Windows:

-  - install the latest version of [Python](https://www.python.org/downloads/windows/)
+  - install the latest version of [Python](https://www.python.org/downloads/windows/) (also available from [Microsoft Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7?activetab=pivot:overviewtab));
-  - install *git* from [Git-scm](https://git-scm.com/download/win) or using the [Git for Windows installer](https://gitforwindows.org/)
+  - if you want to install *ELM327-emulator* from GitHub, install *git* from [Git-scm](https://git-scm.com/download/win) or using the [Git for Windows installer](https://gitforwindows.org/);
-  - if the interface to use is a COM port, also install [com0com](https://sourceforge.net/projects/com0com/) (no installation is needed when using TCP/IP or Bluetooth interfaces)
+  - if the interface to use is a COM port (e.g., not TCP/IP or Bluetooth), also install [com0com](https://sourceforge.net/projects/com0com/) (no installation is needed when using TCP/IP or Bluetooth interfaces);
-  - check that PIP is upgraded (`python3 -m pip install --upgrade pip`)
+  - optionally, check that PIP is upgraded (`python3 -m pip install --upgrade pip`).

 - Run this command: